giucal/post/README.md

     git init

-After setting any of the above [configuration variables](#configuration), and before starting to develop your site, invoke
+After having set any of the above [configuration variables](#configuration), and before starting to develop your site, invoke

     make init

-This command ensures that the repository is correctly initialized.
+to ensure that the repository is correctly initialized.

 ### Workflow